Archonuid/mangago-tracker/README.md

 A Chrome extension that automatically syncs your Mangago reading list actions
 (**Want to Read, Reading, Already Read**) to a Google Sheet.
 Never lose your reading lists again.

+## ❓ Why Mangago Tracker?
+Manga sites go down.
+When they do, reading lists often disappear with them.

+Recent Mangago blackouts and the ongoing takedowns of manga sites (like bato.to), along with instability in reader apps such as Mihon or Tachiyomi, make platform-based reading lists unreliable.

+Mangago Tracker saves your reading list directly to your own Google Sheet, under your Google account, so you never lose it — even if a site goes offline or shuts down.

 This project is open-source and can be used by anyone by setting up their own Google OAuth credentials.
+Step 1: Enter Spreadsheet ID.
 <img width="1918" height="1140" alt="Image" src="https://github.com/user-attachments/assets/1e9a40e7-03b0-4f42-8ccb-5b22d5a58802" />
+Step 2: After entering spreadsheet ID, click Save Settings.
 <img width="1918" height="1087" alt="Image" src="https://github.com/user-attachments/assets/174dc6eb-f861-44f5-b7ff-ca02b1bc4d79" />
+Step 3: Click on test connection.
 <img width="1918" height="1087" alt="Image" src="https://github.com/user-attachments/assets/909ef1cd-2416-46c5-80a6-8cdbba6aa341" />
+Step 4: Go to any manga on mangago and add it to your 'Want to Read', 'Reading' or 'Already Read' list and you will see that manga in your Spreadsheet.
 <img width="1918" height="820" alt="Image" src="https://github.com/user-attachments/assets/0792a3e8-4d31-4dc5-ada2-838b4dab4ec3" />

 ## ✨ Features